gcavalcante8808/htpwd/readme.md

 Configuration
 -------------

-For quick purposes, the deploy.wsgi file can be used for a fast deploy in an Apache WebServer.
+For quick purposes, the 'htpwd_httpd.conf' file can be used for a fast deploy in an Apache WebServer.
+If you choose to do so, the following guidelines can be
+applied:

+ 1 Create a specific user and group to run the project;
+ 2 Configure the final path of the project inside the file 'htpwd_wsgi.py';
+ 3 Copy the 'htpwd_httpd.conf' inside the deploy directory to your sites-enabled or similar directory;
+ 4 Change the needed configurations inside the file; pay some special attention for the path to your application and the user and group used to create the instances.

+ If some of the information provided here is wrong, the apache server will refuse to start or restart(if started).

 In any case, you need to define the following environment variables as follows:

  * HTPASSWD_FILE: The location of htpasswd file (eg: /data/app.htpasswd)